Skip to main content

 Like any group of players, the rookies have had some dropped passes, missed tackles, and imperfect execution of their assignments.
 But they comprise a talented young base the Giants can build on.

-*Quarterback Daniel Jones played perhaps his most efficient game of the season yesterday.
+*Quarterback Daniel Jones played perhaps his most efficient game of the season on Sunday.
 He completed 20 of 26 passes for 174 yards, two touchdowns and no interceptions and had season highs with a 76.9 completion percentage and a 119.7 passer rating.
 Jones also lost a fumble when Dante Fowler hit him just as he was trying to release a pass.

 "I thought he did a nice job," Daboll said.
 "The week before I thought he did a lot of good things.
 Again, when you lose, it doesn't feel like any of that.
 But he made a lot of good plays for us.
 He had the batted ball, we had Malik behind it.
 A couple other balls that were kind of right off the tips of a couple of guys here.
 But I think he executed the offense well and gave us an opportunity."